DragonSenses/Curiosity/Authentication/architectural-decision-record.md

 feat: Add MD5 password hashing for user registration

-In this commit, enhanced user security by implementing MD5 hashing for user passwords during registration.
+This commit enhanced user security by implementing MD5 hashing for user passwords during registration.
 The `md5` module in Node.js is used to create a 128-bit hash value from the provided password.
 The hashed password is then stored securely in the database.

 The full code: